suchirnaik/breast_cancer_detection/README.md

 Model Deployment

-After training, the model can be deployed using Azure Container Instances (ACI) for real-time predictions.
+After training, the model cwe deployed it using realtime endpoint

 Improvements